Bankruptcy Fraud - Bankruptcy Criminal Referrals by the U.S. Department of Justice

 However, those without such professional qualifications can still be eligible for appointment if they graduated from a four-year college and earned at least 20 credit hours of "business-related courses."

 "The numbers don't surprise me terribly," the article quotes James W. Boyd, a Traverse City, Michigan attorney, currently president of the National Association of Bankruptcy Trustees.

 "I think the USTP system is very aggressive in its pursuit of these matters, and I think most trustees are quite aggressive when they see what they believe is an intentional fraud committed on the system by the debtor, they are referring them to USTP," he said.

 However, Mr. Boyd stated that asset "mistakes" or "misstatements" about assets have to be viewed in context.
 Many personal bankruptcies involve individuals with little education in legal matters and little ability to hire experienced counsel.
 (Bankruptcy trustees are barred from providing advice to filers.)

 If you are hiding assets from trustees during your Chapter 7 bankruptcy proceedings, you have a one in one thousand shot in not being detected in the current system of trustees.
-I'm not sure how much press this has gotten or if the public cares.
-In seems that in these times of economic crisis, this should be taken care of.
+We are not sure how much press this has gotten or if the public cares.

 Statistical Data - Bankruptcy Fraud